 It also lets you engage in tactical gunplay with small teams and fight hostile tribes, pirates, animals, giant insects, and ancient, lethal machines.
-You can also tame and train pets to be either productive farm animals or lethal attack beasts.
+You can also tame and train pets as productive farm animals or lethal attack beasts.
 In the game, you can have different types of animals.
-From livestock to beasts, pets, and animals for security as the game is very diverse.
+The game is diverse, from livestock to beasts, pets, and animals for security.

 Why do you need to feed your animals?

-Feeding your animals in the game is quite essential to do as it ensures their survival and your colony’s.
-Animals prove to be a vital food source, so you should know to take care of the animals and feed them as soon as you get them.
+Feeding your animals in the game is essential as it ensures their survival and your colony’s.
+Animals are a vital food source, so you should know to take care of the animals and feed them as soon as you get them.

-All animals in the game have different hunger meters and stats, which means that some animals might get hungry faster than others while others will be more quickly in speed or defense.
+All animals in the game have different hunger meters and stats, meaning that some animals might get hungry faster than others while others will be faster in speed or defense.
 In short, different animals will have different diets altogether.

 What are the animal types?

-- Herbivorous – If you have Hervivourous animals, then you can easily let them outside to graze on the grass.
-You can leave some hay where you keep the animals, and they will eat it themselves whwnever they feel hungry.
-They also eat vegetarian crops, haygrass, and berries.
+- Herbivorous – If you have Hervivourous animals, you can easily let them go outside to graze on the grass.
+You can leave some hay where you keep the animals, and they will eat it themselves whenever they feel hungry.
+They also eat vegetarian crops, hay grass, and berries.

 - Carnivorous – As the name suggests, they will only eat meat products.
 For example, animals like Wargs or Timber Wolfs only eat raw meat.
 Feeding carnivores is the same as herbivores by just placing food in the allowed area of the animal, and they will eat on their own.

 - Omnivorous – These are animals that eat both meat and vegetables.
 They can be fed the same as herbivores and carnivores.
-Meat-eating animals and omnivores can also be fe corpses if they are lying in the vicinity of their allowed area.
+Meat-eating animals and omnivores can also be corpses if they lie in the vicinity of their allowed area.

 - Dendrovorous – These animals can consume trees in addition to plant-based foods.
-Thrumbos and Alphabeavers are a few examples of this animal type.
+Thrombos and Alphabeavers are a few examples of this animal type.

 Barn and Allowed Area Access

 Make a barn for the animals.
 It will consist of animal beds and have temperature control.
-When you have the animals in an area zone, you will need to place down stockpiles and assign kibble and hay.
+When you have the animals in an area zone, you need to place stockpiles down and assign kibble and hay.

 The grass present in these zones may be consumed by herbivorous animals quite fast, so it is suggested that you expand their allowed area to the outwards zone.
 Installing a fast-spreading grass mod will also help if you have a high count of herbivores.

-Dandelions can work better than Haygrass for a pasture as they will help growing skills and develop the animal’s need for alternative foods.
+Dandelions can work better than Haygrass for a pasture as they will help grow skills and develop the animal’s need for alternative foods.

-In the game, all animals can eat meals that are cooked like pemmican and kibble.
-By doing this, you can have your herbivorous animals consume meats if they are cooked into the meals first.
+All animals can eat meals cooked like pemmican and kibble in the game.
+Doing this allows your herbivorous animals to consume meats if they are cooked into the meals first.

 Pemmican and kibble can almost be considered a way of universal animal feeding in RimWorld.